Sinthia19/my-spotify/README.md

 <br>

 ### Features
-- Login
+- Login to Spotify Music
 - Create a new playlist
 - Search Songs
-- Tracks Detail
+- Tracks Details ( title, srtists, and duration )
 - Select and Deselect playlist

 ## How to use this App